Top 10 Velvet Underground Songs

 The opening song on, and the title track to, the band’s second album doesn’t waste time.
 It kicks like a punk prototype, landing straight into the opening verse without much warning.
 The quick hit — ‘White Light / White Heat’ checks in at less than three minutes — reflects the song’s druggy theme.
 It’s a noisy, woozy haze.

 Just how revolutionary were the Velvet Underground?
-While everyone else’s drug songs in 1967 were about playful LCD trips disguised as children’s stories or opening up one’s mind through enlightening experiences, the Velvets’ seven-minute dirge paints a darker and more apocalyptic portrait of a drug that even most hippies were scared of.
+While everyone else’s drug songs in 1967 were about playful LSD trips disguised as children’s stories or opening up one’s mind through enlightening experiences, the Velvets’ seven-minute dirge paints a darker and more apocalyptic portrait of a drug that even most hippies were scared of.
 Reed embraces it.

 ‘I’m Waiting for the Man’